An enraged cacophony of growls, yells, and grunts broke the silence of the darkened forest.

 No bull sounded like this.
 Not even close.

-Neither of us had heard anything of the sort until August 20, 2000 while accompanying our friend Bobby Hamilton on an investigation into strange sightings in Polk County, TX.
+Neither of us had heard anything remotely like this again until August 20, 2000 while accompanying our friend Bobby Hamilton on an investigation into strange sightings in Polk County, TX.

 It had been a long night as we sat out between a creek bottom and pine thicket.
 Other than a few faint moans heard in the distance, the venture was uneventful.
 That is until about 4 a.m.